Anti-Anxiety Inhalers: Pros and Cons for Stress Relief

 - Unsanitary and not suitable for clinical environments.
 Aroma sticks must be placed in the nose in order for the scent to be inhaled, which can spread bacteria and viruses.

-Aromatherapy sachet inhalers for anxiety resemble matchbooks, with an exterior cover that can be flipped up to open, and then resealed.
-The interior features a sachet that when squeezed, creates a “puff” of air that diffuses essential oil formulas for personal use.
+Aromatherapy inhalers for anxiety can resemble matchbooks or tubes, with an exterior cover that can be flipped up to open, and then resealed.
+Inside is an evidence-based essential oil blend formulated to be safe and effective, that when squeezed, creates a “puff” of air that diffuses the essential oil formulas for personal use.

 - Extremely lightweight